“Lament has a role and a purpose in our relationship with God.” Julie Sheridan Smith

 LAMENT REVERBERATES THROUGH THE SOUL

-When we feel our own lives have been crucified with pain, we cry out from the depths of sorrow, knowing God is with us, He has been to the cross, and we remember that sorrow and pain walk hand in hand with the sure knowledge of what God will do.
-Then we remember that even sorrow and deep pain can watch and wait and hope.
+Jesus has been to the cross, so when we feel our own lives have been crucified with pain, we can cry out from the depths of our sorrow, knowing He is right there with us.
+We remember that sorrow and pain walk hand in hand with the sure knowledge of what God can do—and we remember that even sorrow and deep pain can watch, wait, and hope.

 Rev. Julie Sheridan-Smith